nyuriumuri/Projects/about.md

 Hello there!

 I'm a Computer Engineering / Philosophy undergraduate.
-I have interests in Machine Learning, Data Analysis, Games, and Applied (virtue) Ethics.
+I have interests in Web Development, Games, and Applied (virtue) Ethics.

 I post stuff here from time to time.
 \